 These injection systems were number 6 and 7 supplied to the same boiler manufacturer.

 Also in March 2019 ScandeNOx got an order for 2 dual level, ammonia-based SNCR systems from a Greek boiler manufacturer.

 The project comprises 2 injection systems with common storage tank and pumps, and are to be installed on 2 x 15 MW industrial boilers in Aminteo, Greece.

 In February 2018 ScandeNOx got an order for a dual level, urea-based SNCR system through a Danish boiler manufacturer.

 The SNCR system is now installed on the 8 MW straw-fired district heating boiler Langeland Fjernvarme in Denmark.
 The SNCR system was commissioned in December 2018, and has successfully brought the NOx emission below 150 [mg/Nm3, d, 6 % O2].

-This system was the fifth SNCR system supplied to the same boiler manufacurer - who placed the order for SNCR systems # 6 and 7 from ScandeNOx on January 25th, 2019.
+This system was the fifth SNCR system supplied to the same boiler manufacurer - who placed the order for SNCR systems # 6 and 7 from ScandeNOx in the beginning of 2019.
 Only satisfied customers are that loyal !